tlahin/roger_skyline_1/README.md

   An amazing guide: https://www.cyberciti.biz/faq/add-configure-set-up-static-ip-address-on-debianlinux/

   `ip -c link show` will show available ethernet network interfaces.
+Note down the name of the <network>.
-  Look for the address of the network by using command `ip -c addr show nameoftheinterface`.
+  Look for the address of the network by using command `ip -c addr show <network>`.

   subnet calculator I used: https://www.calculator.net/ip-subnet-calculator.html